gorgonapps/gorgonapps.github.io/curated-files/_README.md

 ## advancementtables.json

 + The creature name is a separate `Name` field.
-+ The file is restructured to use levels as dictionary keys.
++ The file is restructured so that `Levels` are collections of object with a `Level` field.
 + Each level is a collection of attributes names and values.

 Before: